kainbozzetto/robotsim/README.md

 # Robot Simulation

-Simulation where a robot receives text commands that will allow it to traverse a 5x5 unit tabletop.
+Simulation where a robot receives text commands that will allow it to traverse a 5 unit by 5 unit tabletop.

+Written in Javascript using ES6.

 ## Requirements